ElinEunjung/shors-algorithm-rsa/README.md

 ![Oral Exam Ready](https://img.shields.io/badge/Oral_Exam-Ready-success)
 [![School](https://img.shields.io/badge/School-Kristiania%20University%20of%20Applied%20Sciences-red)](https://www.kristiania.no/)
 # shors-algorithm-rsa
-Final exam project for PGR213 (Spring 2025).
-Demonstrates how RSA encryption can be broken using Shor’s algorithm.
-Includes quantum circuit implementations, simulations with small primes, and analysis of current hardware limitations.
+Simulated Shor’s algorithm using Qiskit to demonstrate how RSA encryption can be broken with a quantum computer.
+Explained the role of quantum phase estimation and modular exponentiation, and discussed current hardware limitations.